-Glastonbury clean-up team say site left better than ever
+Glastonbury revellers put filth of past to shame as site left better than ever

-‘This doesn’t look bad’: Glastonbury clean-up team say site left better than ever
+Glastonbury cleanup: revellers put past filth behind them as festival site left better than ever

 Hundreds of volunteers are working hard to clear the festival site of debris left behind by campers, aided by bans on single-use plastic